MonarchEXE/Grade-Tracker/README.md

 in vs code.
 The four files listed below are the only ones of importance

 File purposes:
-GradeTracker     - contains functions handling main program features
+.gitignore       - list of files and directories that are ignored by git in commits GradeTracker     - contains functions handling main program features
                    (creating student dictionaries, altering grades, averaging, etc.)
                    note: I *would* put the functions into classes w/ related titles